ArrowSphere/public-api-client/doc/campaigns.md

 #### Banner

-This entity represents the banners of the campaign.
+This entity represents the banner of the campaign.

 | Field               | Type               | Example                              | Description                                                             |
 | ------------------- | ------------------ | ------------------------------------ | ----------------------------------------------------------------------- |